 Sierra Detention Systems, The Sierra Companies, of Brighton, CO (Private)

-Beyond pinpointing a person’s location, electronic monitoring can be used to detect alcohol and drug use.
-Alcohol Monitoring Systems, Inc. (AMS) manufactures SCRAM -- the Secure Continuous Remote Alcohol Monitor -- which is worn on ankle or wrist and detects alcohol excretion from the skin by sampling the user’s sweat and measuring his or her blood alcohol level.
+Beyond tracking a person’s location, electronic monitoring can be used to detect alcohol and drug use.
+Alcohol Monitoring Systems, Inc. (AMS) manufactures SCRAM (Secure Continuous Remote Alcohol Monitor) which is worn on ankle or wrist and detects alcohol excretion from the skin by sampling the user’s sweat and measuring his or her blood alcohol level.
 As of 2013, SCRAM systems were being used in 49 states.
 In 2012, AMS partnered with Omnilink, a subsidiary of Numerex, to expand its alcohol monitoring functions to include GPS location services, so multiple monitoring functions could be provided by one device.

 People on electronic monitoring are also subject to direct supervision by parole and probation officers, as well as halfway house staff.
 Many formerly-incarcerated people will be under the supervision of private probation companies.
-Probation and parole violations may result in flash incarceration (immediate imprisonment without court hearing) or a return to prison or jail to finish out a sentence.
-These types of disruption seriously impede peoples’ efforts to keep a job, pay their bills, and reunite their families.
+Probation and parole violations may result in flash incarceration (immediate imprisonment without a court hearing) or a return to prison or jail to finish out a sentence.

-Additionally, people on post-release supervision face the threat of being returned to prison or jail because they cannot pay fees associated with their own monitoring.
-These fees create economic hardship for families, and in effect create debtors’ prisons.
+The threat of returning to prison because they cannot pay fees associated with their own monitoring creates economic hardship for families, and in effect create debtors’ prisons.
 In at least 44 states, people on supervision may be billed for their own parole or probation supervision.
-Regular drug testing may also be a condition of parole or probation at an average cost of $25 per test, to be paid by the person being supervised, which may total $1,250 for a year of testing -- often in addition to electronic monitoring fees.
+Regular drug testing may also be a condition of parole or probation at an average cost of $25 per test, to be paid by the person being supervised, which may total $1250 for a year of testing -- often in addition to electronic monitoring fees.